Apple: It's About The Forest, Not The Tea Leaves

 Rather than reading between the lines of the earnings report and trying to draw conclusions that might point to short-term trends, I believe one must look past the tea leaves and look at the forest.
 Apple continues to execute well, with softness in certain parts of the business offset in others - a benefit of the company's increasingly diversified portfolio of products and services.

-I believe AAPL continues to be a stock worth owning for the long-term, despite the substantial increase in valuation over the past several weeks that makes such ownership a bit riskier now than before.
+I believe AAPL continues to be a stock worth owning for the long term, despite the substantial increase in valuation over the past several weeks that makes such ownership a bit riskier now than before.

 Note from the author: I invite you to follow me as I build a risk-diversified portfolio designed and back-tested to generate market-like returns with lower risk.
 I call it the Storm-Resistant Growth portfolio.
 The early results have exceeded my expectations, as the portfolio is beating the S&P 500 on a risk-adjusted basis despite the raging bull.
 Take advantage of the 14-day free trial (click here), and get immediate access to all the premium material that I have published so far, including my recent quarter-end report.